54481andrew/pathogen-spillover-forecast/README.md

 # Predictors

-Predictors are included as a pre-processed raster stack (Storage/Raster_Data/all.stack).
+Predictors are included as a pre-processed raster stack (Storage/Raster_Data/predictor_stack.grd).
 While we include the scripts that were used to process and compile the original raster data into stack-form, we do not include the original data itself because of storage considerations.
-If the user wishes to reproduce the calculations that produce the data stack, the original data-set must be re-downloaded from the sources referenced in the manuscript and placed in the Original_Data directories within the Storage directory.
+If the user wishes to reproduce the calculations that produce the predictor stack, the original dataset must be re-downloaded from the sources referenced in the manuscript and placed in the Original_Data directories within the Storage directory.

 Predictors that are used in the Reservoir layer, as well as the Pathogen layer, are chosen from the list of candidate predictors using a Wilcox significance test (described in the layers below).
-Candidate predictors are listed in the tables below.
+Candidate predictors are listed in the following tables.
+More information about each predictor can be found in the supplemental information of the manuscript that is cited above.

 |Name| Description                                                      |
 |----|------------------------------------------------------------------|